cieske/Diverse-RecSys/README.md

 # Awesome Diverse-RecSys Papers
 Inspired by [Jihoo-Kim's repository](https://github.com/jihoo-kim/awesome-RecSys), I share the collection of papers of diverse recommender system what I currently interested in.

-Here is my [Notion page](https://www.notion.so/cieske/Recommender-systems-paper-with-brief-summary-171cd4a126774cf6895f2edfb3b21e7c) which is similar to this repository, I add tags and make a brief summary of papers I've read.
+Here is my [Notion page](https://www.notion.so/cieske/Recommender-systems-paper-with-brief-summary-171cd4a126774cf6895f2edfb3b21e7c) which is similar to this repository, I add tags & a very brief summary & some comments and questions(not for all) of papers I've read.
 In notion page, I will update first what I read recently so that some of the paper in here will not be added to notion page.
-Just reading a paper and making a brief summary is very different, so I will review papers here ASAP and add to notion.
+I will review papers here ASAP and add to notion.
 Also, there are many new diverse recommendation papers published, I will add them in this repository and notion as much as I can.

 Besides, I add some papers that can help to understand various topics in recommendation, and various learning methods can be applied to recommendation systems.